FuelLabs/sway/docs/book/src/index.md

 **Q: What does "domain-specific" mean?**

-Sway is specifically made to be used within a blockchain environment, which behave very differently than traditional computers.
+Sway is specifically made to be used within a blockchain environment, which behaves very differently than traditional computers.
 This domain specific design permits it to make the right decisions about trade-offs at every level of the stack, enabling you to write fast, secure and cost effective smart contracts with features suited to your specific needs.

 **Q: Why not use Solidity?**